Discernment Counselling can help you get your relationship quickly back on track

 - understanding what’s happened in your marriage that has gotten you to the point where divorce is a possibility

-- understanding what’s worked and what hasn’t worked in attempting to resolve your marriage issues
+- understanding what's worked and what hasn't worked in attempting to resolve your relationship and communication issues

 - understanding what role, if any, do your children play in your decision about the future of your marriage